 I buy a lot of butternut squash, sweet potatoes, regular potatoes, carrots, and celery.
-I put butternut squash and potatoes in my pantry or in the basement and they are good for at least a month.
+I put butternut squash and potatoes in my pantry or the basement, and they are good for at least a month.

 One year I grew a ton of butternut squash in my garden, and my local produce stand was basically giving them away.
 Let’s just say I ended up with boxes and boxes of butternut squash.

 Last year, my generous Aunt gave me boxes of potatoes from her garden.
-They were already in her basement for awhile and she was worries they wouldnt eat them all before they went bad.
+They were already in her basement for a while, and she was worried they wouldn’t eat them all before they went bad.
 Several of them already had started to sprout when we got them.

-I kept them in my basement and only brought up a the ones I needed for the night.
-By golly we ate them all before they went bad, we had them for a couple months.
+I kept them in my basement and only brought up the ones I needed for the night.
+By golly, we ate them all before they went bad; we had them for a couple of months.